Grandmother hypothesis: The grandmother effect

 Evolutionary theory dictates that all organisms invest heavily in reproduction in order to replicate their genes.
 According to parental investment, human females will invest heavily in their young because the number of mating opportunities available to them and how many offspring they are able to produce in a given amount of time is fixed by the biology of their sex.
 This inter birth interval (IBI) is a limiting factor in how many children a woman can have because of the extended developmental period that human children experience.
-Extended childhood, like the extended post-reproductive lifespan for females, is unique to humans.
+Extended childhood, like the extended post-reproductive lifespan for females, is relatively unique to humans.
 Because of this correlation, human grandmothers are well-poised to provide supplemental parental care to their offspring's children.
-Since their grandchildren still carry a portion of their genes, it is still in the grandmother’s genetic interest to ensure those children survive to reproduction.
+Since their grandchildren still carry a portion of their genes, it is still in the grandmother's genetic interest to ensure those children survive to reproduction.

 Reproductive senescence

 The mismatch between the rates of degradation of somatic cells versus gametes in human females provides an unsolved paradox.
 Somatic cells decline more slowly, and humans invest more in somatic longevity relative to other species.
 Since natural selection has a much stronger influence on younger generations, deleterious mutations during later life become harder to select out of the population.